-The $300 permit application fee will be waived for all septage haulers through June 2024 starting July 1, 2021.
+Permits are valid from July 1 through June 30 of the following year.
+The $200 permit application fee will be waived for all septage haulers through June 2024 starting July 1, 2021.

 Haulers must have a satisfactory record of compliance with all conditions and requirements to receive a permit renewal.
 Haulers are invoiced monthly for the previous month's disposal services.
 The invoice is due within 30 days of the invoice date.
 Any account in arrears will result in immediate revocation of the haulers' disposal privileges.

 Septage discharge fees are assessed for in-district and outside-district sources at a rate per gallon.
 Volumes are determined to the nearest 100 gallon increment based on sight glass readings.
 The minimum volume for invoicing is 500 gallons.
 In-district sources include Concord, Penacook, Boscawen, and Bow.
 All other communities are considered an outside-district.

 New competitive pricing will be in effect starting July 1, 2021.

 Domestic septage is accepted from all NH communities and can be discharged at the Hall Street Wastewater Treatment Plant at 125 Hall Street.
 Out-of-district sources can only discharge domestic septage.
 Non-domestic septage from Bow, Boscawen, and Concord may be accepted if prior approval has been authorized by our Environmental Compliance Manager.
 A list of previously authorized non-domestic sources is on file for reference.